emanspeaks/jcorms/THEORY.md

 a marshalling engine.

-Since JCORMS is inherently a system for streamlining marshalling of objects, there are times when unmarshalling we may encounter a pointer of some sort to another object not yet unmarshalled.
+Since JCORMS is inherently a system for streamlining marshalling of objects, there are times while unmarshalling we may encounter a pointer of some sort to another object not yet unmarshalled.
 As such, we must address how to handle this unresolved reference.
 To a user, this should be a black box, so for now I will not discuss the internal handling of this.
 However, there are use cases